 Predictive analytics for identifying emerging threats:

 With AI, professionals can identify and track patterns and trends to forecast future threats.
 In short, the insights collected initially can help organizations take corrective measures before they impact performance and operations.
+Organizations may improve their security posture and keep one step ahead of hackers by utilizing AI’s ability to predict possible risks and vulnerabilities.

 Further, on the one hand, AI will help process large data volumes quickly and reduce false positives.
 On the other, it comes with a few challenges that can make it difficult for some users to operate.
+For example, your IT team members or project managers must have specialized knowledge and skills in implementing AI solutions, which can be complex.
+Secondly, the AI method is expensive and requires quality data for accurate results.

 How Do Patch and Vulnerability Management Work Together?